nuriel77/iri-playbook/docs/getting-started-quickly.rst

 You can use the user ``iotapm`` and the password you've configured during the installation.

+* Please consider hardening the security of your node.
+Any server is a target for attacks/brute forcing.
+Even more so if you are going to list your node publicly.
+See :ref:`securityHardening`.

+* You can proceed to the :ref:`post_installation` for additional information on managing your node.

-To configure an email for alerts see :ref:`alerting`.
+* To configure an email for alerts see :ref:`alerting`.

 DONATIONS